 Try Meditation or Yoga

-The hectic nature of the next couple months means that it’s in your best interest to stay as organized as possible.
-If you want to feel less cluttered in your mind, then you need to take the time to lessen the clutter in your daily life.
-Whether it’s in the office or at home, take some small steps to stay organized.
-The more orderly you are in your personal life, the better—it’ll make the holidays that much easier!
+The hectic nature of the next couple of months means it’s in your best interest to stay as organized as possible.
+If you want to feel less cluttered in your mind, you need to take the time to lessen the clutter in your daily life.

 Reduce Caffeine Intake

-Journaling and writing in general can make a huge difference in your daily stress levels.
-Though it’s not the best for us, many people carry their stress and problems around every day without sharing with anyone.
-Keeping all that anxiety and worry to yourself, without verbalizing it, can really taint your day-to-day experience.
+Keeping all that anxiety and worry to yourself without verbalizing it can taint your day-to-day experience.
 Take some time before bed to write out your worries, but even more than that, write about what makes you happy and what you’re grateful for.
-In this season, take the time to focus on how to make yourself happier, not just those around you.